 |vehicles with more than 7500 kgcapacity||10% of annual tax|

 |Service vehicles||2.5% of annual tax|

 |Tourist buses||2.5% of annual tax|

 Green tax or Environment Compensation Charge was introduced in October 2015, in Delhi.
 Revisions made to the original document ever since are based on recommendations from the Supreme Court.
-There may be a ban on registration of diesel vehicles that come with an engine capacity of more than 2000cc.
+There may be a ban on the registration of diesel vehicles that come with an engine capacity of more than 2000cc.
 The government of Delhi is also considering the extension of Section 194 of the Motor Vehicles Act which does not permit the entry of commercial vehicles to Delhi at particular times.
 As per this section, the government could levy a fine of a minimum of Rs.2000 for violating this rule.